shantanukawale/connection-recommendation-engine-node/README.md

 ### How does the GET /get_connection API work internally?

->It uses MongoDB's graphLookup and geoNear aggregate functions to return a list of recommended connections based on the depth and cities filters sorted on the distance in ascending order for an user.
+>It uses MongoDB's graphLookup and geoNear aggregation functions to return a list of recommended connections based on the depth and cities filters sorted on the distance in ascending order for an user.